simonderschwabe/noLoopNN/README.md

 even range from min to max values.

-Please be aware that as more neurons you configure as more RAM is needed for the compiling of the training with gcc.
+Please be aware that as more neurons you configure as more RAM is needed for the compiling of the training with clang.
 This is due to the large generated code files.

 Most Network use random numbers to initialize there weights.
 In this case i use a constant + x as it gets the same good Training results as random number initialized